wuqui/llms-and-open-science/pages/learning about a new topic.md

   style and knowledge-level of learners.
 This on-demand production of academic resources has the potential to completely shift the way we learn, teach, and create educational material.
-- If that will become the mode of learning, social experience can get lost with implications for social skills and citizenship
+- If that will become the mode of learning, social experience can get lost with implications for social skills, citizenship and the [[general public]]